ir-bibekpradhan/pse-action/README.md

 Action Input
- - github-token: Required.
-Github token
+ - github-token: Required Github token

 ## Usage
 To use this action, add the following step to your workflow: